ControlX/Android-Carousel-Effect-Using-Jsoup/README.md

 - Uses ViewPager for Carousel effect
 - SnackBars integrated

+# Note:-
-[Note: For custom implementation View Source of any link and change tags in LinkScrapper according to your needs.]
+For custom implementation <ViewPageSource or f12 in Chrome browser> for any link and change TAGS in LinkScrapper class according to your requirement